-At Athelstan we believe that an engaging and motivating Computing curriculum will enable our children to:
+At Athelstan, Computing is led by Mr Andrew Preston.
+We, as a school, believe that an engaging and motivating Computing curriculum will enable our children to:

 At Athelstan the Computing programme is implemented using two core documents: The National Curriculum Programme of Study for Computing and the Statutory Framework for Early Years Foundation Stage.
 We have developed a long term programme with clear progression and coverage addressing expectation for all year groups.